samjaninf/OFN-User-Guide---Master/basic-features/orders/thermally-printed-receipts.md

 ## Setup

-How do I setup my machine to be able to print receipts from the OFN?
+How do I setup my machine to be able to print receipts from the Harvest To Order?

 First you need to install the printer by following the instructions for your operating system provided by your supplier.  \(For an USB printer you might not have to specify the URI; just make sure you use the relevant driver.\)